Gear Care & Repair

 Pro Tip: If your gaskets are beyond repair, replace them using Aquaseal NEO, a neoprene contact cement that will make it easier to replace again in the future.

 Repairing your drysuit is an important and necessary step to getting you back out on the water quickly, but you also need to be thinking about the long-term maintenance of your suit.
 Keeping drysuits clean, protected, and properly stored and folded is the surest way to protect gear — preventing you from having to purchase a pricey new suit or accessories.
-Read how to properly wash neoprene gear and clothing, including waders and dive suits, on our blog.
+Read on our blog how to properly wash neoprene gear and clothing, including waders and dive suits.
 Or, learn how to waterproof GORE-TEX gear to ensure they will perform for years to come.

 In addition to washing and re-proofing your suit, it’s essential to lubricate your zippers regularly since they are the most expensive part to replace.
 All it takes is a swift dirt and debris removal with a toothbrush and then a quick application of GEAR AID Zipper Lubricant.
 Need help replacing your zipper?
 Our blog details how to replace a zipper slider.